Literacy and Justice for All

 Turning Words

 Hozan has a new book coming soon from Shambhala: Turning Words—Transformative Encounters.
 The path of engaged Buddhist practice flows like water, adapting to so many cultures, shaped by the richness and the sufferings encountered along the way.
-Hozan’s wish is to share even a little of this with the ZPI community, that we may find ways to support each […]
+Hozan’s wish is to share even a little of this with the ZP community, that we may find ways […]

 Małgosia Braunek’s “Be” Foundation – Ukraine Update